 Every so often someone will ask about a good caramel corn recipe.
 While I don't recommend that you make it often due to all of the sugar, if you're going to make it, here's a little bit better version.
 Most recipes you see are made with corn syrup and some say to use the microwave, or even worse, they call for microwave popcorn, sick.
 That stuff is full of nasty chemicals.
 You don't want that in your body or your kids' bodies!

 It's sad but true, our teen has a sweet tooth like his Mom, and when he's motivated, he can do anything.
-Well, one day Kal was motivated to make some caramel corn, so he looked online and only saw recipes with corn syrup, and he knew we don't have that here.
+Well, one day he was motivated to make some caramel corn, so he looked online and only saw recipes with corn syrup, but knew we don't have that here.

 It's easy, too.
 The only pain is all of the dishes you dirty in the process.